 We find that every lender has different requirements for how they use living expenses to assist with lending decisions.
 We know that using a benchmark like HEM is no longer good enough.
 Some lenders categorise their customer's living expenses using LIXI, HEC (Household Expenditure Classification), or their own custom definition of discretionary versus non-discretionary spend.

-The Basiq Open Banking platform derives a customers living expenses based on bank transaction data from over 65 financial institutions in Australia and New Zealand.
-The Basiq affordability report provides a full financial picture of where a customer spends their money across all of their banking institutions.
+Basiq derives a customers living expenses based on bank transaction data from over 65 financial institutions in Australia and New Zealand.
+In particular, the affordability report provides a full financial picture of where a customer spends their money across all of their banking institutions.

 Basiq’s living expense categorisation uses the ABS (Australia Bureau of Statistics) and Stats NZ (Statistics New Zealand) classification to ensure reliability and compatibility with national standards.
 With this categorisation Basiq provides a granular level of detail from up to 700 categories with 95% accuracy.
 This level of detail means categorisation can be easily mapped to custom categories and tailored to suit a wide variety of use cases beyond standard categories.

 For example, data can be custom mapped to discretionary and non-discretionary categories to help identify an applicant’s ability to reduce their expenditure and repay a loan.

 This can be seen in Basiq’s Affordability report which can display the ratio of discretionary versus non-discretionary expenditure.